-What's on a beach?
-What gets washed up and what shouldn't be there?
-This is a chance for students to consider objects on the beach – natural and unnatural – and find out how they can help to care for our coastal areas.
+What’s on the beach?
+What gets washed up and what shouldn’t be there?
+This is a chance for students to investigate objects on the beach – natural and unnatural – and identify ways that they can contribute to sustainable coastal areas

 |Year level||0 to 4|